bpowers/go-agent/README.md

 # go-agent

-A flexible, multi-provider agent framework for Go that provides a unified interface for building LLM-powered applications.
+A flexible, multi-provider agent framework for Go that provides a unified interface for building LLM-powered agents and applications.

-## Why go-agent?

-Building LLM-powered applications requires dealing with multiple providers, each with their own SDKs, streaming protocols, and quirks. go-agent solves this by providing:

-- **One interface, multiple providers**: Write your code once, switch between OpenAI, Claude, and Gemini without changing your application logic
-- **Complexity abstracted**: Handle streaming, tool calling, and token tracking with a clean, simple API
-- **Provider quirks handled**: We deal with rate limits, retry logic, and provider-specific requirements so you don't have to
-- **Production-ready**: Comprehensive test coverage, concurrent-safe implementations, and battle-tested across all major providers

 ## Features